priangshuxyz/LC-GFG/Stack/GetMinfromStack.md

 ```

 <p>[Approach 3] Without Extra Space- O(1) Time and O(1) Space
-The idea is to use a variable minEle to track the minimum element in the stack.
+<br>The idea is to use a variable minEle to track the minimum element in the stack.
 Instead of storing the actual value of minEle in the stack, we store a modified value when pushing an element smaller than minEle.</p>